jprknight/Office365FiddlerExtensionSite/_posts/2019-04-15-Office-365-Fiddler-Extension-v1.0.70-What-You-Need-To-Know.md

 Anyone who is already using the Exchange Online Fiddler Extension, up to version 1.0.63, is used to the extension working a certain way.

+Release date: To Be Determined, though planned for end of April / beginning of May 2019.

 Here is a list of the things you need to know in the new release to make your transition easier:

 * First and foremost, the 'Exchange Online Fiddler Extension' will be known as the 'Office 365 Fiddler Extension' going forward.